ericawoo/erica-website/index.md

 ---
-title: Jekyll Serif Theme
+title: Erica Woo
 layout: home
-description: Jekyll Serif contains content types for a typical business website.
-The theme is fully responsive, blazing fast and artfully illustrated.
+description: Child development expert.
+Pediatrics Occupational Therapist based in Calgary, AB, Canada.
 intro_image: "images/illustrations/pointing.svg"
 intro_image_absolute: true
-intro_image_hide_on_mobile: true
+intro_image_hide_on_mobile: false
-show_call_box: true
+show_call_box: false
 ---

-# Erica Woo
-## Pediatrics Occupational Therapist

-Hi there!
+# Hi there!

 I'm Erica, a Calgary-based child development expert dedicated to helping children thrive.
 Rooted in play-based, child-led therapy, I believe in fostering growth, confidence, and joy in every child.

+My focuses are on **providing classroom, in-home, and community support via Program Unit Funding (PUF) and Family Services for Children with Disabilities (FSCD)**.

+Continue on below to read on some of the various therapy services I provide.